cloudbees-days/sda-k8s-best-practices/labs/tls/tls.md

 15. Next, open CloudBees Core Operations Center at `https://{your.sub.domain}/cjoc/`.

 ## Lab Summary
 In this lab we configured Core to use HTTPS/TLS with cert-manager and Let's Encrypt.
-In the [next lab](../pod-security-policies/psp.md) we will enable [Pod Security Polices (PSP) for our Kubernetes](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) cluster and look at how PSPs provide fine-grained control of security sensitive aspect for Pod creation and updates.
+In the [next lab](../pod-security-policies/psp.md) we will enable [Pod Security Polices (PSP) for our Kubernetes](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) cluster and look at how PSPs provide fine-grained control of security sensitive aspects for Pod creation and updates.